 Summary

-My PhD explored how user-generated content on social media influences consumer perceptions of corporate social responsibility, with particular focus on the food retail industry.
+My PhD explored how user-generated content on social media influences consumer perceptions of corporate social responsibility (CSR), with particular focus on the food retail industry.
 I have since published in this field in journals such as Journal of Marketing Management.
+I have been awarded grants from Academy of Marketing and BA/Leverhulme for projects in the fields of CSR and sustainable consumption.
+I was also awarded a SHU Early Career Research and Innovation Fellowship in 2021.

 Prior to joining academia, I worked in marketing in industry at organisations including Deloitte LLP.
-I am a mixed methods researcher and my research interests include corporate social responsibility, social media, unethical corporate behaviour, and ethical/sustainable consumption.
+I am a mixed methods researcher, with experience of running experiments, structural equation modelling and qualitative studies.
+My research interests include corporate social responsibility, sustainability, social media, unethical corporate behaviour, and ethical/sustainable consumption.

 About